 Buy or rent containers with Big Box

-You can buy or rent both steel containers and reefers from Big Box Containers.
+You can buy or rent a variety of different types of shipping containers from Big Box Containers.
 We also offer rental of containers that have been converted for specific uses such as offices, storage space and ablutions.